-The Children’s Online Privacy Protection Act is the U.S. law that protects children’s online data.
+The Children’s Online Privacy Protection Act (COPPA) is the U.S. law that protects children’s online data governs the way websites and services handle children’s data.
 Passed in 1998, its corresponding rule, the COPPA rule, was enacted in 2000 and dictates how the Act must be followed.
 It requires website operators and online services directed at children under the age of 13 to get parental consent from users before they can collect, use or disclose that information.

 Hogan Lovells attorney Tim Tobin represented SONY BMG when the FTC investigated it for COPPA violations in 2008.
 The case settled for $1 million, the largest settlement to date at that time.
 He agreed with Attai that establishing whether your service or site is covered by COPPA is key and most often the reason for non-compliance.

 The FTC outlines in its FAQs what kind of attributes qualify a website or service as child-geared.
 The checklist includes whether subject matter features “visual content,” “presence of child celebrities,” and “music or other audio content.”